-Windows users just grew yet another reason to get a Mac
+Windows users just got yet another reason to get a Mac

 [Also read: 6 months using Office and a MacBook Pro with Touch Bar]

-There’s a picture in picture mode that lets you keep an eye on all your active VM’s while using the Mac.
+There’s a picture-in-picture mode that lets you keep an eye on all your active VMs while using the Mac.

-There are also under the hood graphics improvements that let you play popular Windows games like Rage on your Mac.
+Plus, there are under-the-hood graphics improvements that let you play popular Windows games, such as Rage, on your Mac.
 While I’m not anticipating professional users will spend too much time playing games at work, the fact that you can look forward to that level of performance when running Windows on a Mac suggests many business-focused apps should also work well on Apple’s systems.

 I’ve been running Windows 10 on my Mac since Parallels shipped its upgraded solution.
-While I found system performance degraded while installation took place this was a small price to pay for the flexibility I now enjoy.
+While I found system performance degraded while installation took place, that was a small price to pay for the flexibility I now enjoy.
 I can shift between different operating systems with a click.

-I cannot claim to be an expert Windows user, I kind of stopped using the platform shortly before Apple released System 7 – but what I’ve seen of using it seems promising.
+I cannot claim to be an expert Windows user — I kind of stopped using the platform shortly before Apple released System 7 — but what I’ve seen of using it seems promising.
 It’s also nice to see a Windows system getting some use from my eye-wateringly modern MacBook Pro with Touch bar.

 Other features?
 Lots.
-I’m particularly fond of how easily you can share documents between systems using drag-&-drop or the shared folder – and I got a little bit of a geek thrill asking Siri and Cortana the same questions on the same Mac.
+I’m particularly fond of how easily you can share documents between systems using drag & drop or the shared folder — and I got a little bit of a geek thrill asking Siri and Cortana the same questions on the same Mac.

 Parallels also provides a set of single-click utilities that you can choose to install.
-These work across both Mac and Windows volumes on your machine, enabling you to do things like download video from YouTube or Facebook, find duplicates and more.
+These work across both Mac and Windows volumes on your machine, enabling you to do things such as download video from YouTube or Facebook, find duplicates and more.

-Mac users who aren’t used to the ways of Windows should install the Kaspersky anti-virus software Parallels provides, and also remember to be more security conscious when working inside the Windows install.
+Mac users who aren’t used to the ways of Windows should install the Kaspersky antivirus software Parallels provides, and also remember to be more security conscious when working inside the Windows install.

 Added ingredients